 Remember that one day when you could wake up without an alarm?
 When you would get your favorite bowl of cereal and sit between the hours of 8 and 12?
 This is a blog dedicated to the greatest time of our childhood: Saturday mornings.
 The television programs you watched, the memories attached to them, and maybe introducing you to something you didn't realize existed.
 Updated every weekend.

-horror books, there was another series running at the same time.
-Created and
+children’s horror books, there was another series running at the same time.

-the Shopping Mall, was published in 1994 and ran for 27 entries, with
+the Shopping Mall, was published in 1994 and was followed by 26

 The cast: Fitz, Sarah, Brian and Sarah.

 own television show, Bone Chillers followed suit.
 Developed by Adam Rifkin, the series decided

 to abandon the anthology format in favor of a continuing cast.
 The series was

 set at the fictional Edgar Allan Poe High School, named after the noted writer,

 and focused on four freshmen: Brian (Esteban Powell), Lexi (Saadia Persad),

 Sarah (Linda Cardellini) and Fitz (John Patrick White).
 There, they encountered

 monsters brought to life by magic spells and lightning, creatures that invaded